-h.
-Distributions
+(h) Distributions

 The Fund may distribute its distributable income, in accordance with the Fund's Constitution, to unit holders by cash or reinvestment.
-The distributions are recognised in the statement of changes in equity.
+The distributions are recognised in the statement of comprehensive income as finance costs attributable to unit holders.

-i.
-Increase/decrease in net assets attributable to unit holders j.
-Foreign translation i.
-Functional and presentation currency j.
-Foreign translation (continued)
+(i) Increase/decrease in net assets attributable to unit holders

 Income not distributed is included in net assets attributable to unit holders.
-Where the Fund's units are classified as financial liabilities, movements in net assets attributable to unit holders are recognised in the statement of comprehensive income as finance costs.
+As the Fund's units are classified as financial liabilities, movements in net assets attributable to unit holders are recognised in the statement of comprehensive income as finance costs.